Male and female fertility issues compound couple’s chances of having a child

 Kirk and Jenean were close friends in high school, running on the track team together.
 He being a few years older, they lost touch after graduation, but a chance meeting one night out sparked more than a long lost friendship.
-They began dating and three years ago married.
+They began dating and soon after married.

 Both are from big families with lots of nieces and nephews, so for Kirk and Jenean starting a family was just the natural next step.
 They planned to soon buy a house together for the family they would create together.
 But after several years of trying to get pregnant with no luck, Jenean visited her gynecologist and then a fertility specialist only to learn that her fallopian tubes were completely blocked, preventing pregnancy.